katvef/katve-blog/content/posts/true_or_false.md

 I constantly have intrusive thoughts and they get overwhelming easily.
 I fear I might do some of the actions and I believe every thought.
 The thoughts about killing myself are ever present and if I distract myself, they come back at random moments.
-The thoughts are not mine, they are said by some other voice that's not me, but is a part of me.
-It's like there's a little demon living inside my head – a manifestation of the "bad" parts of me.
-I do not wish to commit these actions, but the urge is great in the moment.
+The thoughts are mine, they are said by some other voice that's not me, but is a part of me.
+It's like there's a little demon living inside my head – a manifestation of the "{{<spans text="bad" class="shaky-1">}}" parts of me.
+I do not wish to commit these actions, but the urge is great when I hear the voice.

 I'm afraid I might commit some of these actions.
-I'm afraid of myself, everything I could do if I lost control.
+I'm ashamed of myself and afraid of everything I could do if I lost control.
 I subconsciously learnt to freeze when I experience a strong negative emotion, such as anxiety, anger, or annoyance (which are practically the same to me as I experience emotions in extremes).

-A highly difficult thing for me is that I feel my gender is invalid.
-I feel like I'm not doing enough to present as the correct gender and because people don't see me as the gender I am, I can't present as that gender (due to the mirroring and need to be what others want me to be).

-To be my true self, I think I need that to be something others want.
-Knowing that is what others want is not enough, they need to tell me that what I want to be is what they want.
-Not just be told "we want you to be yourself", but specifically be told the exact things _I_ want is what _they_ want.
-Though directly requesting this would make it feel fake and thus I would be unable to accept it.

-I find most my actions to be rooted in me needing to be liked by others, since if I'm not liked, I'm abandoned.
-I need to ensure that no-one feels any negative emotion because of me, since that may cause me not to be liked.
-This explains why I don't want anyone to think I like someone else more, since that may cause envy.
-I feel like my value to others is what I provide them, not what I am.
-What I am feels more like a commodity I provide to others than a proper part of myself.
-I _want_ to be able to be who I really am, but it feels impossible unless I get constant support and validation from others, especially people important to me.

-I don't like talking about my lack of self-worth and feelings that I don't deserve help since my expectation is that I will be told "You are important!" or "But you do deserve help!".
-I don't need to be told that;
-I know that through logic.
-I need others to see me and make me feel like I'm worth something; I need people to make me <span class="float" style="--float-dur:2s;--float-min:1px;--float-rot:5deg;">feel</span>
-like I deserve help.
+When I freeze, it is incredibly distressing; the helplessness and lack of control caused by not being able to move your body is incredibly distressing.

+"I am **disgusting**", "I am **repulsive**.", "**No-one** would want to be with me if they knew what goes on in my head".
+I truly believe these thoughts.
+I am an absolute and utter failure worthless of life.
+I do not have a single drop of self-worth left, all my worth comes from other people and external validation.
+If I do not achieve something or give someone something, be that something physical, psychological, or social, I feel like I'm not doing enough.

+I have a ton of self-hate that has built up over the years, a ton of which is caused by my executive dysfunction.
+Each time I fail to do something before a deadline, I punish myself by, for example, verbally abusing myself, banging my head against a wall, hitting myself, but that doesn't usually help, so the shame is left to grow and build up.
+All this shame and self-hate has torn my self-worth into nothingness.

 ## Please Like Me!
 ---

-"I am disgusting", "I am repulsive.", "No-one would want to be with me if they knew what goes on in my head".
-I truly believe these thoughts.
-I am an absolute degenerate worthless of life.
-I should not be

-A thing I've noticed is that I don't want anyone to think I like someone else more than someone else.
-I think it might be because I think if others know I like someone more, then they would like me less or be envious (envy = bad emotion).
+As I told, I **need** others to like me, I **need** people close to me, I **need** to have at least _some_ sort of human interaction, I **need** external validation.
+This combined with my doubting of everybody's intentions and fear of abandonment leads me to an _extremely_ enjoyable experience with people.
+I want to pull people ever closer but fear their closeness, because they could abandon me at any moment or might use my vulnerability as a weapon against me.
+I've learnt that it's safest to stay closed and never be vulnerable, but luckily I have some great friends and finally have people I can now be more open with – though the fear is still there, stronger even.

-Now that I have opened to my friends and actually have people I think care about me as my friends, I fear I am being used for amusement or something else in my friend group and only kept around because that provides them something.
+Now that I have opened to my friends and actually have people I think could care about me as my friends, I fear I am being used for amusement or something else in my friend group and only kept around because that provides them something.
 That has been what I've always done to keep myself from being abandoned – provide to others a person they enjoy, so you won't be left alone – but now I fear that is the only reason I'm not abandoned.
 A torn up piece of shit like me may be fun to build up and then tear down – maybe I'm just a toy to them.
-This fear seems irrational even to _me_, but they are impossible to be left without attention and I constantly struggle to fight it, since ignoring feels **impossible**.
+This fear seems irrational even to _me_, but they are impossible to be left without attention and I constantly struggle to fight it.
+I try to ignore it, but that feels **impossible**.

+A thing I've noticed is that I don't want anyone to think I like someone more than someone else.
+I think it might be because I think if others know I like someone better, then they would like me less or be envious, which means that **I** have caused someone else to feel a negative emotion.
+Someone feeling a negative emotion because of me is not something I want; I'm supposed to make others feel <i style="color: mediumseagreen;">better</i>, not <i style="color: indianred;">worse</i>.

+I am _afraid_.
+It's like I'm hanging on a thread held by others and having no independence – I am beholden to my friends and could not survive on my own.
+This increases my need to give them so much more – yet, I'm in such a bad condition that I'm unable to provide nothing but my company and continued living.
+I don't currently have any other reason to live, other than the fact that there is someone who means something to me and want me to live.
+I'm afraid that the thread could be cut at any moment, but still hopeful of the fact that things can change.
+I _can_ still get better.
+I am _not_ alone in this world.

+## Afterword
+---
+I've put much more effort to writing this post than any other posts yet and wish to keep the length and quality at this level.
+It takes a lot longer to write like this, but the higher quality helps the reader understand the meaning and emotion behind the words better.
+I will still do shorter posts in between, but try to do _at least_ one longer post per month.

+Something specifically about this post is that I noticed I over explained a lot, which is caused directly by my want to be understood correctly, as I've often been misunderstood and if people don't know the reason behind everything, they may read my actions or intentions as evil.
+People are difficult and a single sentence may have multiple meanings depending on the person.

+I've also been thinking of adding a comment section, but haven't had the time or interest to add it.
+I also might not want everyone to be able to comment under these posts, as the content is quite sensitive.